 Submit News to Scoop

-Scoop is read by more than 400,000 people each month, by sending your News and Press releases to firstname.lastname@example.org you can access this audience; there is no
+Scoop is read by more than 400,000 people each month, any individual or organisation may send News and Press releases to firstname.lastname@example.org for publishing consideration; there is no

 The Scoop.co.nz Publishing Policy

 Scoop's policy on the publication of press release and associated material is simple.
 If it's a press release issued in New Zealand, is legible, legal, sane, not hateful and not defamatory we will most probably publish it.

 Submissions to editor may include one story per email and should be attached as a word document or, in full text in the body of the email (PDF's or linked files may be included for reference but are not used for publishing, these may not be viewed for security reasons).

 While we must reserve the right to refuse any material for publication, and also to